CLAIRE-COVID-T4/covid-data/README.md

 #### `go-terms.tab`
 A collection of GO terms.
 There can be more than one GO term associated with a specific gene.
 The file has the following columns:
-- `Entrez Gene` --> the Entrez ID of the gene
+- `EntrezGeneID` --> the Entrez ID of the gene
-- `GO ID` --> the GO term ID associated with the gene
+- `GOID` --> the GO term ID associated with the gene
 - `Evidence` --> the code that indicates how the annotation to a particular term is supported.
 For more information see the [official guide](http://geneontology.org/docs/guide-go-evidence-codes/).
 - `Qualifier` --> the annotation qualifier.
 For more information see the [official guide](http://geneontology.org/docs/go-annotations/).
-- `GO Term` --> the name of the GO term
+- `GOTerm` --> the name of the GO term
 - `PubMed` --> the publication ID in the PubMed database [5].
 - `Category` --> Can be `Function`, `Process` or `Component`

 #### `host-host.tab`
 A collection of drug-drug combinations with the following columns:

-- `Entrez Gene Interactor A` --> the Entrez ID of the first gene
+- `EntrezGeneID_InteractorA` --> the Entrez ID of the first gene
-- `Entrez Gene Interactor B` --> the Entrez ID of the second gene
+- `EntrezGeneID_InteractorB` --> the Entrez ID of the second gene

 #### `virus-host/*.tab`

 All the files in this folder contain the Virus-Virus, Virus-Human, and Human-Human PPIs related to a specific virus (e.g., SARS-CoV, SARS-CoV-2, MERS-CoV, HIV, etc).
 All proteins are denoted by their Entrez IDs.
-- `BioGRID Interaction ID` --> the BioGRID ID for the interaction
+- `BioGRIDInteractionID` --> the BioGRID ID for the interaction
-- `Entrez Gene Interactor A` --> the Entrez Gene database ID for Interactor A
+- `EntrezGeneID_InteractorA` --> the Entrez Gene database ID for Interactor A
-- `Entrez Gene Interactor B` --> the Entrez Gene database ID for Interactor B
+- `EntrezGeneID_InteractorB` --> the Entrez Gene database ID for Interactor B
-- `BioGRID ID Interactor A` --> the BioGRID ID for Interactor A
+- `BioGRIDID_InteractorA` --> the BioGRID ID for Interactor A
-- `BioGRID ID Interactor B` --> the BioGRID ID for Interactor B
+- `BioGRIDID_InteractorB` --> the BioGRID ID for Interactor B
-- `Systematic Name Interactor A` --> a plain text systematic name if known for Interactor A
+- `SystematicName_InteractorA` --> a plain text systematic name if known for Interactor A
-- `Systematic Name Interactor B` --> a plain text systematic name if known for Interactor B
+- `SystematicName_InteractorB` --> a plain text systematic name if known for Interactor B
-- `Official Symbol Interactor A` --> a common gene name/official symbol for Interactor A
+- `OfficialSymbol_InteractorA` --> a common gene name/official symbol for Interactor A
-- `Official Symbol Interactor B` --> a common gene name/official symbol for Interactor B
+- `OfficialSymbol_InteractorB` --> a common gene name/official symbol for Interactor B
-- `Synonyms Interactor A` --> list of aliases for Interactor A
+- `Synonyms_InteractorA` --> list of aliases for Interactor A
-- `Synonyms Interactor B` --> list of aliases for Interactor B
+- `Synonyms_InteractorB` --> list of aliases for Interactor B
-- `Experimental System` --> the [Experimental Evidence Codes](https://wiki.thebiogrid.org/doku.php/experimental_systems) supported by the BioGRID
+- `ExperimentalSystem` --> the [Experimental Evidence Codes](https://wiki.thebiogrid.org/doku.php/experimental_systems) supported by the BioGRID
-- `Experimental System Type` --> the type of the Experimental Evidence Codes
+- `ExperimentalSystemType` --> the type of the Experimental Evidence Codes
 - `Author` --> the first author surname of the publication in which the interaction has been shown
-- `Publication Source` --> the publication source in which the interaction has been shown, with format `SOURCE:ID`
+- `PublicationSource` --> the publication source in which the interaction has been shown, with format `SOURCE:ID`
-- `Organism ID Interactor A` --> the NCBI Taxonomy ID for Interactor A
+- `OrganismID_InteractorA` --> the NCBI Taxonomy ID for Interactor A
-- `Organism Name Interactor A` --> the NCBI Taxonomy Name for Interactor A
+- `OrganismName_InteractorA` --> the NCBI Taxonomy Name for Interactor A
-- `Organism ID Interactor B` --> the NCBI Taxonomy ID for Interactor B
+- `OrganismID_InteractorB` --> the NCBI Taxonomy ID for Interactor B
-- `Organism Name Interactor B` --> the NCBI Taxonomy Name for Interactor B
+- `OrganismName_InteractorB` --> the NCBI Taxonomy Name for Interactor B
 - `Throughput` --> the interaction throughput type: high, low, both
 - `Score` --> the quantitative score recorded by the original publication depicting P-Values, Confidence Score, SGA Score, etc.
 - `Modification` --> the Post Translational Modification for any Biochemical Activity experiments
 - `Qualifications` --> additional plain text recorded for interaction
 - `Tags` --> additional tag that classified the interaction
-- `Source Database` --> the database name in which the interaction was provided
+- `SourceDatabase` --> the database name in which the interaction was provided
-- `SWISS-PROT Accessions Interactor A` --> one or more matching swiss-prot accessions for Interactor A
+- `SWISSPROTAccessions_InteractorA` --> one or more matching swiss-prot accessions for Interactor A
-- `TREMBL Accessions Interactor A` --> one or more matching trembl accessions for Interactor A
+- `TREMBLAccessions_InteractorA` --> one or more matching trembl accessions for Interactor A
-- `REFSEQ Accessions Interactor A` --> one or more matching refseq accessions for Interactor A
+- `REFSEQAccessions_InteractorA` --> one or more matching refseq accessions for Interactor A
-- `SWISS-PROT Accessions Interactor B` --> one or more matching swiss-prot accessions for Interactor B
+- `SWISSPROTAccessions_Interactor B` --> one or more matching swiss-prot accessions for Interactor B
-- `TREMBL Accessions Interactor B` --> one or more matching trembl accessions for Interactor B
+- `TREMBLAccessions_InteractorB` --> one or more matching trembl accessions for Interactor B
-- `REFSEQ Accessions Interactor B` --> one or more matching refseq accessions for Interactor B
+- `REFSEQAccessions_InteractorB` --> one or more matching refseq accessions for Interactor B
-- `Ontology Term IDs` --> the official ontology term ids, if ontology terms are recorded for the interaction
+- `OntologyTermIDs` --> the official ontology term ids, if ontology terms are recorded for the interaction
-- `Ontology Term Names` --> the official ontology term name associated with the Ontology Term ID, if ontology terms are recorded for the interaction
+- `OntologyTermNames` --> the official ontology term name associated with the Ontology Term ID, if ontology terms are recorded for the interaction
-- `Ontology Term Categories` --> the official ontology term category, if ontology terms are recorded for the interaction
+- `OntologyTermCategories` --> the official ontology term category, if ontology terms are recorded for the interaction
-- `Ontology Term Qualifier IDs` --> additional qualifying term IDs associated with `TREMBL Accessions Interactor B`
+- `OntologyTermQualifierIDs` --> additional qualifying term IDs associated with `TREMBL Accessions Interactor B`
-- `Ontology Term Qualifier Names` --> additional qualifying term names associated with `REFSEQ Accessions Interactor B`
+- `OntologyTermQualifierNames` --> additional qualifying term names associated with `REFSEQ Accessions Interactor B`
-- `Ontology Term Types` --> additional types for terms classified as phenotypes
+- `OntologyTermTypes` --> additional types for terms classified as phenotypes

 #### `diseases/disgenet/curated_gene_disease_associations.tab`
 This file contains only the curated Gene-Disease associations from DisGeNET.
 These associations are collected from various resources such as UniProt, CGI, ClinGen, Genomics England Panel App, PsyGeNET, Orphanet, the HPO, and CTD (human data).
 See also [https://www.disgenet.org/dbinfo](https://www.disgenet.org/dbinfo).
 The columns are:

-- `Entrez Gene` --> NCBI Entrez Gene Identifier
+- `EntrezGeneID` --> NCBI Entrez Gene Identifier
-- `geneSymbol` --> Official Gene Symbol
+- `GeneSymbol` --> Official Gene Symbol
 - `DSI` -->	 the Disease Specificity Index for the gene
 - `DPI` -->	the Disease Pleiotropy Index for the gene
-- `diseaseId` --> UMLS concept unique identifier
+- `DiseaseID` --> UMLS concept unique identifier
-- `diseaseName` --> name of the disease
+- `DiseaseName` --> name of the disease
-- `diseaseType` --> the DisGeNET disease type: disease, phenotype and group
+- `DiseaseType` --> the DisGeNET disease type: disease, phenotype and group
-- `diseaseClass` --> the MeSH disease class(es)
+- `DiseaseClass` --> the MeSH disease class(es)
-- `diseaseSemanticType` -->	the UMLS Semantic Type(s) of the disease
+- `DiseaseSemanticType` -->	the UMLS Semantic Type(s) of the disease
-- `score` --> DisGENET score for the Gene-Disease association (see https://www.disgenet.org/dbinfo)
+- `Score` --> DisGENET score for the Gene-Disease association (see https://www.disgenet.org/dbinfo)
 - `EI` --> the Evidence Index for the Gene-Disease association
 - `YearInitial` --> first time that the Gene-Disease association was reported
 - `YearFinal` --> last time that the Gene-Disease association was reported
 - `NofPmids` --> total number of publications reporting the Gene-Disease association
 - `NofSnps` --> total number of SNPs associated to the Gene-Disease association
-- `source` --> original source reporting the Gene-Disease association
+- `Source` --> original source reporting the Gene-Disease association

 Note that:
-- `diseaseType` can be one of the following pathologies: "disease", "Group" (set of diseases), "phenotype"
+- `DiseaseType` can be one of the following pathologies: "disease", "Group" (set of diseases), "phenotype"
-- `score` is confidence score in the range [0,1]
+- `Score` is confidence score in the range [0,1]
-- `source` indicates the sources related to the specific association (can be many)
+- `Source` indicates the sources related to the specific association (can be many)
 - `NofPmids` is the number of evidences in the literature that report the specific association

 #### `diseases/disgenet/disease_mappings.tab`
 Mappings from UMLS concept unique identifier to disease vocabularies: DO, EFO, HPO, ICD9CM, MSH, NCI, OMIM, and ORDO.
 The columns are:
+- `DiseaseID`
+- `Name`
+- `Vocabulary`
+- `Code`
+- `VocabularyName`

 - `snpId` --> dbSNP variant Identifier
 - `Entrez Gene` --> NCBI Entrez Gene Identifier
 - `geneSymbol` --> Official Gene Symbol